HacKanCuBa/blake2signer/docs/docs/details.md

     * Hex/Base16 encoder: uses only numbers, and the uppercase English alphabet letters from A to F.
 * Serializers
     * JSON serializer: serializes most Python basic types into a string in [JSON](https://www.json.org/json-en.html).
-    * Null serializer: doesn't serialize, but otherwise converts given input to bytes.
+    * Null serializer: doesn't serialize, but otherwise converts given input to `bytes`.
 * Compressors
     * Zlib compressor: compresses using [ZLib](https://zlib.net/).
     * Gzip compressor: compresses using [GZip](https://www.gzip.org/).